sleepyOwl14/proximax-bc-docs/docs/protocol/block.md

 blockTransactionHash | 32 bytes (binary) |	The transactions included in a block are hashed forming a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
 The root of the tree summarizes them. blockReceiptsHash | 32 bytes (binary) |	The collection of [receipts](./receipt.md) are hashed into a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and linked to a [block](#).
 The block header stores the root hash. stateHash |	32 bytes (binary) |	The state of the blockchain is stored in RocksDB for each block, forming a [patricia tree](https://en.wikipedia.org/wiki/Radix_tree).
-The root of the tree summarizes the state of the blockchain for a given block. beneficiaryPublicKey | 32 bytes (binary) | The public key of the optional beneficiary designated by harvester.
+The root of the tree summarizes the state of the blockchain for a given block. beneficiaryPublicKey | 32 bytes (binary) | The public key of the optional beneficiary designated by validator.

 **Version**: The higher byte represents the network identifier.